 A trip to Beijing isn’t really complete without seeing its major world wonder – the Great Wall of China 长城.
-Most people head to the Badaling 八达岭 section which is closer to the city, but the folk at Hotel Jen Beijing recommended me to head to the Mutianyu 慕田峪 section instead which is much less crowded and still fairly accessible by public transport, a great combination for indie travellers.
+Most people head to the Badaling 八达岭 section which is closer to the city and more easily accessible, but the folk at Hotel Jen Beijing recommended me to head to the Mutianyu 慕田峪 section instead which is much less crowded and still fairly accessible by public transport, a great combination for indie travellers.

 Here’s a look at how to visit the Mutianyu Great Wall of China by public transport including entrance fees for 300 yuan / S$60 or less.
 Info and costs are based on my own experience.

-- Tickets and entrance to Mutianyu Great Wall
+- Getting your tickets to the Mutianyu Great Wall of China

 - Total Cost and Itinerary